 SOS 4 Kids was created to provide innovative and quality safety education that children and youth find engaging.
 Our goal is to empower youth with confidence and to equip them with life skills to prepare them to look after themselves or other children, in a safe and responsible manner.

 Sue Perry and Velma Ganassini co-founded SOS 4 Kids further to requests from clients and participants in their first aid and safety courses to provide quality safety programs to their children.
-As Parents, first aid and aquatics instructors, both women understand the importance and need to educate families about injury prevention, best practices for safety and first aid.
+As Parents, first aid and aquatics instructors, both women feel it is their mission to educate families about injury prevention, best practices for safety and first aid.
 To meet the needs of children who were starting to become independent, SOS 4 Kids developed the Home Alone Safety for Kids program.
 This has become a very popular program for municipalities and YMCAs to offer through their community programs.
 The program started in Oakville and has expanded to other communities in Ontario, other provinces and even into the States thanks to a network of dedicated Program Delivery Partners.
 In 2018, Sue and Velma launched the popular program in an online format in the hope of making these important life skills accessible to all children.
 The online home alone course can be found at www.homealonecourse.com.